Regarding Facebook video, it was announced that Facebook plans on investing over one billion dollars into its video platform over the next year!

 While the 1 signup vs 0 signups is a big deal to us it fails on the statistical testing due to the low number.

-Great results that help us conclude that Facebook ads using videos outperformed.
+Great results that help us conclude that Facebook video ads outperformed.

 But, just to make sure we’ve poked all the holes in this we can, let’s analyze the number of Link Clicks vs free trials.

-Again we find our test results prove that Facebook ads using videos outperformed ads using photos.
+Again we find our test results prove that Facebook video ads outperformed ads using photos.

 We have confidence moving forward that video ads will result in more free trials and signups.